NetLah/EchoServiceApi/README.md

-# ASPNET.Core 6 Echo Service WebApi
+# ASP.NET Core Echo Service WebApi

-ASPNET.Core 6 WebApi provide Echo Service Api for troubleshooting and diagnosing during deployment and integration.
+ASP.NET Core WebApi provide Echo Service Api for troubleshooting and diagnosing during deployment and integration.
 This is useful tool on detecting deployment (setup environment) and development issue OAuth and OIDC with deployment environment.

 ## Build Status